3d U.S. Infantry Regiment (The Old Guard)

 The Old Guard is the Army's official ceremonial unit and escort to the president, and it also provides security for Washington, D.C., in time of national emergency or civil disturbance.

 Since World War II, The Old Guard has served as the official Army Honor Guard and escort to the President.
-In that capacity, 3d Infantry soldiers are responsible for conducting military ceremonies at the White House, the Pentagon, national memorials and elsewhere in the nation's capital.
+In that capacity, Old Guard soldiers are responsible for conducting military ceremonies at the White House, the Pentagon, national memorials and elsewhere in the nation's capital.
 In addition, soldiers of The Old Guard maintain a 24-hour vigil at the Tomb of the Unknowns, provide military funeral escorts at Arlington National Cemetery and participate in parades at Fort Myer and Fort Lesley J. McNair.

 A further distinction of The Old Guard is the time-honored custom of passing in-review with fixed bayonets at all parades.
-This practice, officially sanctioned by the War Department in 1922, dates to the Mexican War in 1847 when the 3d Infantry led a successful bayonet charge against the enemy at Cerro Gordo.
+This practice, officially sanctioned by the War Department in 1922, dates to the Mexican War in 1847 when the 3d U.S. Infantry Regiment led a successful bayonet charge against the enemy at Cerro Gordo.
 Today, this distinction is still reserved for The Old Guard alone.

 1ST BATTALION, 3D US INFANTRY REGIMENT